ClaytonTreder/cjtdevs-com/src/content/blogs/late-bloomer.md

 High school came and went with plenty of woes, highs and all the in between and I had to figure out what I wanted to do for the rest of my life.
 A big burden to put on the shoulders of a seventeen year old, or anyone for that matter.
 I had no idea.
 I thought some with electronic hardware would be cool.

 With my poor grades and lack of direction I decided to go a local community college.
 For electrical engineering, then electronic technologist, then bio medical technology.
-I didn't really like any of them (I mean they are all very similar).
+I didn't really like any of them (I mean they are all very similar, I wish I would have realized sooner).
 After a little break from school.
 I had a brilliant idea.
 I would do something similar to what I wanted when I was young.

 I was going to be a music producer/recording engineer.
 I mean I have a great understanding of computers and I love music.
 This was it. *This* was what I was going to do.
 I realized after a short while that it wasn't.
 In the words of my favorite professor at the school, "You have to be in the wrong place at the wrong time a thousand times before you are in the right place at the right time to make it in music."\
 \